Rebilly/api-definitions/WRITING-STYLE.md

 Inanimate objects:

 - Update a subscription's invoice. ❌
-- Update a subscription invoice. ✅
+- Update an invoice for a subscription. ✅
 - Edit an invoice's items. ❌
 - Edit invoice items. ✅
 - Edit the items of an invoice. ✅